HOOU-TUHH/Pontifex-Hugo/README.md

  [![](https://collaborating.tuhh.de/e-10/hoou/pontifex-hugo/-/jobs/artifacts/dev/raw/edges.svg?job=dynamic_badge)]()
  [![](https://collaborating.tuhh.de/e-10/hoou/pontifex-hugo/-/jobs/artifacts/dev/raw/podcasts.svg?job=dynamic_badge)]()

-# Pontifex-Hugo
+# Pontifex

-This repo contains the essential Python and Bash scripts to build the pontifex project using HUGO licensed under ....
-It also provides all teaching and learning material used in the instance running on the domain [pntfx.com](https://pntfx.com) licensed under ....
+This repo contains the essential Python and Bash scripts to build the pontifex project It also provides all teaching and learning material used in the instance running on the domain [pntfx.com](https://pntfx.com) licensed under ....

+# Terms of Use

+> How is the content of Pontifex licensed?

 # Getting Started